codingdojo-org/codingdojo.org/content/kata/StringCalculator.md

 > `"-1,,2"` is invalid and return the message `"Negative not allowed : -1\nNumber expected but ',' found at position 3."`

-## Exceptions
+## Errors management

-Make the `add` function return a number instead of a String, and use exceptions for the error messages.
+Introduce an internal `add` function returning a number instead of a String, and test many solutions for the error messages.
+- Exception
+- `maybe` and monad approch
+- POSIX return code with message managemement
+- tuple with error struct like in Go
+- etc.

 ## Other operations
 Write a function for multiply with same rules